New & Used Subaru Impreza: In Depth

 GET A FREE PRICE QUOTE

 The Subaru Impreza is available as either a four-door sedan or a five-door hatchback, both of which come with standard all-wheel drive.
 It competes with cars like the Toyota Corolla and Honda Civic.
-The Impreza is unique in its segment, as it has a rugged reputation and performance-oriented WRX and STI versions.
-There’s also the taller Impreza model, the XV Crosstrek, and a hybrid version of that, too.
-All Imprezas have standard all-wheel drive and the brand’s notorious flat-four cylinder engine.
+The Impreza is unique in its class, as it has a rugged reputation and performance-oriented WRX and STI versions.
+There’s also the taller Impreza model, the XV Crosstrek, and a hybrid version of that as well.
+All Imprezas feature standard all-wheel drive and the brand’s well-known flat-four cylinder engine.

 See our full review of the 2014 Subaru Impreza range for more information, including options, pricing, gas-mileage ratings, and specifications.